AsharibAli/Sui-Assistant/README.md

 **Expanded Knowledge Base:** Improve the ***Sui Assistant*** by incorporating additional Sui Blockchain resources and Move programming language data to provide more comprehensive and technical answers.<br>

-**Enhance Community Analytics:** Access real-time community sentiment about the Sui Blockchain and its ecosystem projects through metrics from X and other social platforms for multiple use cases, such as in-depth technical, fundamental, and on-chain analysis of the $SUI Coin and its extensive ecosystem tokens.
+**Enhance Community Analytics:** Access real-time community sentiment about the Sui Blockchain and its ecosystem projects through metrics from X and other social platforms for multiple use cases, such as in-depth technical, fundamental, and on-chain analysis of the $SUI Coin and its extensive ecosystem tokens. <br>

+**OnChain AI Swap:** Effortlessly swap your Sui Coins and ecosystem tokens directly using a simple and intuitive prompt.